Eastern-Skill7173/PythonKivySharedSnippets/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Special thanks to the kivy & kivymd team
-* Inspiration
+* Anyone who has shared or committed to the project
-* etc
+* Also, _Billie Thompson_ for this README template